Doing research

 For more information about this step, please consult the research aid Select and delineate.

-Step 2: General research
+Step 2: Basic research

 - Consulting the collection documentation available, both digitally and on paper.